-On January 30, 2018, the Company completed the acquisition of all the rights to Aushon pursuant to an Agreement and Plan of Merger dated January 30, 2018 (the "Aushon Acquisition").
-The Company acquired Aushon as a compliment to its existing product line, improve its existing research and development capabilities in assay development and software engineering, and to expand its customer base.
+On January 30, 2018, the Company completed the acquisition of Aushon pursuant to an Agreement and Plan of Merger dated January 30, 2018 (the "Aushon Acquisition").
+The Company acquired Aushon to complement its existing product line, improve its existing research and development capabilities in assay development and software engineering, and expand its customer base.
 The Aushon Acquisition has been accounted for as a business combination and, in accordance with ASC 805, the Company has recorded the assets acquired and liabilities assumed at their respective fair values as of the acquisition date.

-In connection with the closing of the Aushon Acquisition, the Company paid \$3.2 million at closing with an additional \$0.8 million placed in escrow.
-Upon the six-month anniversary following the acquisition date, the \$0.8 million will be payable to the sellers after adjustment for any indemnified losses incurred by the Company associated with representations and warranties made by Aushon and the selling stockholders.
+In connection with the closing of the Aushon Acquisition, the Company paid \$3.2 million at closing, and an additional \$0.8 million in July, 2018, the six-month anniversary following the acquisition date.